Spark-NV/OpenPHT-9.2-Rebase/README.md

 * My fork no longer keeps the OpenPHT(mediacenter) or Settings portions in seperate repo's.
 This Fork will use the settings and Mediacenter that is in the root directory.

-* The OpenPHT(mediacenter) within this repo is the Latest clone of https://github.com/brfransen/OpenPHT (buildfix tree), with a couple changes I had to apply to get it to build.
+* The OpenPHT(mediacenter) within this repo is the Latest clone of [OpenPHT](https://github.com/brfransen/OpenPHT) (buildfix tree), with a couple changes I had to apply to get it to build.

-* The Settings within this repo is the Latest clone of https://github.com/RasPlex/service.openelec.settings (1.9 tree)
+* The Settings within this repo is the Latest clone of [Settings Service](https://github.com/RasPlex/service.openelec.settings) - 1.9 tree

 * FFmpeg has been updated to 4.2.4
+* LibCEC has been updated to 6.0.6
 * Plex Black Edition skin has been added by default

 * [Use CURL object directly](https://github.com/Risca/OpenPHT/commit/873ac97cb1acd9f34b8c7360f4cf9f31151ea09f) merged